MCOfficer/sgmm/README.md

 # The Stellaris GOG Mod Manager (`sgmm`)

 A helper program that installs mods from the steam workshop to your GOG Stellaris.
-Currently supports on Linux - Windows support should be straightfoward, but difficult (for me) to test.
+Currently supports only Linux - Windows support should be straightfoward, but difficult (for me) to test.

 ## Usage